Better Juice: Israeli food-tech converts sugars into prebiotic fibre

-Better Juice is gearing up for a second round of seed financing to support its scale-up to hit the market with disruptive technology reducing calories and converting sugars in juice into dietary fibre
+Better Juice is gearing up for a second round of seed financing to support its scale-up and hit the market with unique technology for converting sugars in juice into dietary fibre

 Food-tech start-up Better Juice is bullish on the impact its new technology can have on the natural orange drink industry.
 The company’s innovative bioconversion technology can reduce the load of simple sugars in fruit juices naturally.

 Experts estimate that more than 20% of a person’s average daily sugar intake originates from drinks.
 Popular orange and apple juices have nearly 25 g of sugar per 1-cup serving (250 ml).

 While low- or no-sugar alternatives exist in many drinks, the natural juice industry lags behind as to date there have been no sugar-free alternatives to pure fruit nectar.
 But that’s about to change with Better Juice.